IMAGHarmony: Controllable Image Editing with Consistent Object Quantity and Layout: Method

-The harmony feature \( F_h \) encodes object quantity and layout, yielding a coherent and semantically consistent representation for image editing.
+The resulting feature $F_p$ provides a harmonized representation that integrates object quantity and spatial structure with the reference-image visual features.

-\textbf{Combined with SDXL.} To inject harmony feature while preserving the original SDXL architecture, we adopt a dual-branch IP attention.
-One branch retains the frozen cross-attention module from SDXL, conditioned on a \texttt{<Null Prompt>} to avoid redundant textual interference.
-In parallel, the second branch incorporates the harmony feature $F_h \in \mathbb{R}^{B \times N \times D_v}$, which encodes object count and spatial layout.
-Then, we insert this IP attention module only at the “Down4” block of the UNet, as shown in Figure~\ref{fig:framework} (a).
-To maintain consistency with the weight of the pre-train IP-Adapter, the harmony feature $F_h$ is first projected through a frozen projection layer originally used for visual conditioning.
-This avoids introducing trainable parameters in the modality alignment stage and ensures compatibility with the pre-trained space.
-The projected harmony feature $F_h^{'}$ is then fed into a learnable cross-attention block to interact with the query features.
-Let $F_t \in \mathbb{R}^{B \times N \times D_t}$ denote the textual feature, according to Eq.~\ref{eq:dual_attn}, the final attention output is computed.
+To inject $F_p$ while preserving the original SDXL architecture, we adopt a dual-branch cross-attention design.
+One branch keeps the frozen cross-attention module from SDXL, conditioned on \texttt{<Null Prompt>} to avoid redundant semantic interference.
+The other branch uses the perception feature to introduce quantity- and layout-aware conditioning.
+Following the design in Fig.~\ref{fig:framework}(a), this additional branch is inserted only into the ``Down4'' block of the UNet.

+To remain compatible with the pretrained visual conditioning space, the perception feature $F_p$ is first mapped through a frozen projection layer inherited from IP-Adapter, yielding $F_p' = \text{Proj}_{\text{IP}}(F_p)$.
+This design avoids introducing extra trainable parameters in the modality alignment stage and leverages the pretrained alignment between visual features and diffusion conditioning.
+The projected feature $F_p'$ is then fed into a learnable cross-attention layer to interact with the query features.
+Let $F_t \in \mathbb{R}^{B \times N_t \times D_t}$ denote the textual feature.
+The final attention output is computed as

-where \( Q = Z_t W_q \) is the query projected from the noisy latent \( Z_t \).
-The text branch uses frozen projections $K_t = F_t W_k^t$, $V_t = F_t W_v^t$, while the harmony branch uses $K_h = F_h^{'} W_k^h$, $V_h = F_h^{'} W_v^h$ with newly introduced trainable weights.
-The hyperparameter $\beta$ balances the contribution of the harmony feature.
-This dual-branch design enables our method to inject structural semantics into the image editing process while preserving the generalization capabilities of the original SDXL model.
+where $Q = h W_q$ is the query projected from the intermediate spatial features $h$ of the UNet at the current resolution.
+The text branch uses frozen projections $K_t = F_t W_k^t$ and $V_t = F_t W_v^t$, while the perception branch uses $K_p = F_p' W_k^p$ and $V_p = F_p' W_v^p$ with newly introduced trainable weights.
+The hyperparameter $\beta$ balances the contribution of the perception branch.
+This dual-branch design enables IMAGHarmony to inject quantity- and layout-aware conditioning into the editing process while retaining the generalization ability of the original SDXL model.